A Public Dataset For the ZKsync Rollup: Example Analyses

 \section{Example Analyses}

 This section demonstrates some analyses that can be performed using our ZKsync dataset.
 Each subsection concentrates on a specific topic and utilizes their respective data (e.g., blocks, transactions, receipts, and logs).
-We consider all activity that starts with block~\num{561367}, the first block on April 1\tsup{st}, until block~\num{29710983}, the last block in the ZKsync dataset.
+In this paper, we consider all activity that starts with block~\num{561367}, the first block on April 1\tsup{st}, until block~\num{29710983}, the last block in the ZKsync dataset.

-This section should serve as a starting point for other researchers wishing to use this dataset for their investigations.
-The code for generating this analysis is discussed in Table~\ref{tab:code} and can be accessed on our \href{https://github.com/matter-labs/zksync-data-dump/tree/main/notebooks}{GitHub repository}~\cite{ZKsync-GitHub}.
+This section should serve as a starting point for other researchers wishing to use this dataset for their research.
+The code for generating this analysis is discussed in Table~\ref{tab:code} and will be available in a GitHub repository.